On the topological aspects of the theory of represented spaces: separation

 \section{$T_2$ separation}

-The $T_2$ separation axiom can, in the context of represented spaces, be understood equivalently either as the property of a space making inequality or the subspace of compact sets well-behaved.
-The strong connection between $T_2$ separation and compactness is somewhat reminiscent of the ultrafilter approach to topology, where compactness means each ultrafilter converges to at least one point, and $T_2$ that they converge to at most one point. \begin{definition} A represented space $\mathbf{X}$ is (computably) $T_2$, if the map $x \mapsto \{x\} : \mathbf{X} \to \mathcal{A}(\mathbf{X})$ is well-defined and continuous (computable). \end{definition}
+The $T_2$ separation axiom can, in the context of represented spaces, be understood equivalently as the property of a space making either inequality or the subspace of compact sets well-behaved.
+The strong connection between $T_2$ separation and compactness is somewhat reminiscent of the ultrafilter approach to topology, where compactness means each ultrafilter converges to at least one point, and $T_2$ that they converge to at most one point.
+Several of our equivalences will require the $T_0$ property to work, which we understand in a non-effective way to mean that $x \neq y$ implies $\sat{\{x\}} \neq \sat{\{y\}}$.
+We also need the (non-effective and non-uniform) $T_1$ property, which we understand to mean that if $x \neq y$, then $\sat{\{x\}} \cap \sat{\{y\}} = \emptyset$.